MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Reflection-Free Code**

-Reflection is prohibited in application logic.
+Reflection is dangerous because it bypasses the type system at runtime; therefore it is prohibited in application logic.

 When evaluating third-party libraries, distinguish between two cases:
 - Reflection hidden behind a clean API boundary — acceptable, provided it does not leak into your code, does not degrade performance in critical paths, and a reflection-free alternative of comparable quality does not exist.